The Ultimate From Scratch Sourdough Apple Pie Recipe

 Notes

-NOTE: The sourdough pie crust recipe makes enough for two 9 inch pie crusts, or a double crust pie recipe.
+- Top Tip: The sourdough pie crust recipe makes enough for two 9 inch pie crusts, or a double crust pie recipe.
 I recommend making the crust, splitting the dough in half, shaping into two separate discs, and then wrapping in plastic wrap to store in the fridge.
 This will make it much easier later on when preparing the top and bottom crust for this apple pie recipe.

 If you loved this recipe for sourdough apple pie, make sure to come back and leave a comment and a 5 star rating!
 I would love to hear how this recipe turned out for you.